-- A. Be responsible for upholding this Constitution and its Bylaws and all other decisions made at the annual business meetings of the Association; - B. Chair the National Tournament Committee until the July 1 immediately following the conclusion of the National Tournament of his or her Presidential term; - C. Chair and be a voting member of the Executive Council; - D. Serve as a voting member of the Topic Selection Committee until the submission of the resolution ballot for the topic commencing after the completion of his or her Presidential term; - E. Serve as representative of the Association to other organizational meetings (if he/she is unable to attend, the First Vice President, the Second Vice President or the Executive Secretary, in that order, shall fulfill that obligation, or if none of them can attend, then the President shall appoint a member of the Association as his/her representative); - F. Appoint members and chairs of standing committees and, from time to time, of such committees as he/she deems suitable or are requested by the membership at the annual business meetings; - G. Fill, by appointment or special election, as indicated in Article V, vacancies among officers or regional representatives;
+- A. Be responsible for upholding this Constitution and its Bylaws and all other decisions made at the annual business meetings of the Association; - B. Chair and be a voting member of the Executive Council; - C. Fulfill the Executive Council's obligation for the Topic Selection Committee; - D. Serve or appoint a representative of the Association to other organizational meetings; - E. Appoint members and chairs of standing committees and committees as they deem suitable or are requested by the membership at the annual business meetings; - F. Fill, by appointment or special election, as indicated in Article V, vacancies among officers or regional representatives; - G. Fill by appointment a vacancy in the position of Editor of the Association's journal, such appointment to be for the unexpired term of the individual who has been replaced; - H. Following their term as President to serve for two years as a voting member of the Executive Council.

-- H. Fill by appointment a vacancy in the position of Editor of the Association's journal, such appointment to be for the unexpired term of the individual who has been replaced; - I. Following his/her term as President to serve for two years as a voting member of the Executive Council. - Section 3.
-The First Vice President's duties are to: - A. Assist the President by assuming such duties as chairing an annual business meeting if the President so requests; - B. Replace the President in case of the latter's death, resignation or severance of connection with forensics; - C. Serve as a voting member of the Executive Council; - D. Serve as voting member of the Topic Selection Committee; - E. Serve as member of the National Tournament Committee; and - F: Serve as Chair of the Annual Awards Committee. - Section 4.
-The Second Vice President's duties are to: - A. Replace the First Vice President in case of the latter's death, resignation, severance of connection with forensics, or assumption of the position of President; - B. Serve as a voting member of the Executive Council; - C. Serve as a voting member of the Topic Selection Committee commencing upon the submission of the resolution ballot for the topic commencing during his or her Second Vice Presidential term; and - D. Chair the Research Committee. - Section 5.
-The Executive Secretary's duties are to: - A. Govern balloting for all official CEDA operations in accordance with procedures determined by the Executive Council or as set forth in the Constitution or Bylaws, including: - 1.
-Elections for officers of the Association. - a.
-If the Executive Secretary's name appears on the ballot, the First Vice President will conduct the election; - 2.
-Selection of CEDA debate topics;
+Section 3.
+The First Vice President's duties are to:

+- A. Assist the President by assuming such duties as the President so requests; - B. Replace the President in case of the latter's death, resignation or severance of connection with forensics; - C. Serve as a voting member of the Executive Council; - D. Fulfill the Executive Council's obligation for the Topic Selection Committee; - E: Serve as Chair of the Annual Awards Committee.

+Section 4.
+The Second Vice President's duties are to:

+- A. Replace the First Vice President in case of the latter's death, resignation, severance of connection with forensics, or assumption of the position of President; - B. Serve as a voting member of the Executive Council; - C. Fulfill the Executive Council's obligation for the Topic Selection Committee;

+Section 5.
+The Executive Secretary's duties are to:

+- A. Govern balloting for all official CEDA operations in accordance with procedures determined by the Executive Council and Constitution or Bylaws, including: - 1.
+Elections for officers of the Association. - If the Executive Secretary's name appears on the ballot, the First Vice President will conduct the election; - 2.
+Selection of CEDA debate topics; - 3.
+Amendments and such other matters as directed by the Executive Council.